-- Non-qualifying areas include but are not limited to the following locations:
+- Non-qualifying areas include but are not limited to the following locations: - a.
 Eyeballs; - b.
 Lips of vulva; - c.
 Shaft of penis; - d.
-Inner sheath not visible without physical manipulation of the area. - E. If a horse with two APHA registered parents does not exhibit a natural Paint marking (as described in B-C above); or if eligibility can't be determined based on photographs; Regular Registry status will be granted if the horse possesses one Paint trait (see G. below) AND APHA approved genetic testing confirms that the horse carries at least one Paint pattern gene. - To be eligible for registration in the Regular Registry, a horse must possess one additional Paint Horse trait (see RG-070.G.) that need not be visible from a standing position if the "natural Paint marking": - 1.
+Inner sheath not visible without physical manipulation of the area. - E. If a horse with two APHA registered parents does not exhibit a natural Paint marking (as described in B-C above), or if eligibility can't be determined based on photographs, Regular Registry status will be granted if the horse possesses one Paint trait (see H. below) and APHA approved genetic testing confirms that the horse carries at least one Paint pattern gene. - F. Horses that carry the tobiano gene (confirmed through DNA genetic testing at an APHA-approved lab) must have at least one APHA registered parent and one Paint trait (as noted in H. below). - 5.
+To be eligible for registration in the Regular Registry, a horse must possess one additional Paint Horse trait (see RG-070. ☐.) that need not be visible from a standing position if the "natural Paint marking": - 1.
 Occurs in an extension of a high stocking beyond reference point 2 or reference point 3.
-The "natural Paint marking" must extend above the reference line by more than 2-inches (either horizontal or vertically), be one solid white area and have some underlying unpigmented skin. - 2.
+The "natural Paint marking" must extend above the reference line by more than 2 inches (either horizontal or vertically), be one solid white area and have some underlying unpigmented skin. - 2.
 Occurs in an extension of a face marking beyond reference point 1 (either horizontally or vertically).
-The "natural Paint marking" must extend behind Reference point 1 by more than 2-inches, be one solid white area and have some underlying unpigmented skin. - G. Additional Paint Horse traits for the purposes of this registration rule are listed below.
+The "natural Paint marking" must extend behind Reference point 1 by more than 2 inches, be one solid white area and have some underlying unpigmented skin. - H. Additional Paint Horse traits for the purposes of this registration rule are listed below.
 These traits alone do not qualify a horse for the Regular Registry. - 1.
 White leg markings extending above the knees and/or hocks; - 2.
 Glass, blue or watch eye(s); - 3.
 Apron face or bald face, described as outside a line from the inside corner of the eye to the inside corner of the nostril; - 4.
 White on the jaw or lower lip; - 5.
 Blue zone around a "natural Paint marking" - 6.
 Two color mane, one color being natural white; - 7.
 Dark spots or freckles in white hair on the face or legs; - 8.
-White areas in the non-visible zone, excluding the head, completely surrounded by a contrasting color; - 9.
-A contrasting area of another color in the non-visible zone, including the head, on a predominantly white horse. - H. Any horse registered in the Regular Registry which has marginal coat color which may not be easily observable or who has qualified under RG-070.E, shall have noted in the "remarks" section of their registration certificate the location of the qualifying area.
+White areas in the non-visible zone, excluding the head, completely surrounded by a contrasting color; - A contrasting area of another color in the non-visible zone, including the head, on a predominantly white horse. - 10.
+When at least one of two (2) Paint parents is a tobiano or tovero, traits for consideration may also include white legs below the knees and hocks, two colors in the mane or tail (one color being natural white), ink spots/paw prints, and/or coronet spots. - I. Any horse registered in the Regular Registry which has marginal coat color which may not be easily observable or who has qualified under RG-070.E. or E shall have noted in the "remarks" section of their registration certificate the location of the qualifying area.
 If inspected, the date of inspection shall be noted.